Read This First

 Prompt 1: Provide a comprehensive definition of behavioral economics.

-The central claim is this: Behavioral economics is a field of study that blends insights from psychology with economic theory to explore how real human beings make decisions, especially under conditions of uncertainty and various social, cognitive, and emotional factors.
+In plain terms: Behavioral economics is a field of study that blends insights from psychology with economic theory to explore how real human beings make decisions, especially under conditions of uncertainty and various social, cognitive, and emotional factors.

 Simplified decision-making strategies or rules of thumb that people use to make judgments and decisions.
 These heuristics can lead to systematic biases.